V01D-NULL/MoonOS/README.md

 # This is currently being working on:
 - Scheduler
-- Syscalls
-- Threads
+- Porting mlibc

 # Directory walkthrough:
-- libs/   	  --  Here you will find kernel libs.
+- libs/   	  --  Here you will find kernel libs in the form of archives.
 - kernel/ 	  --  Kernel source code, this is most likely all you really care about
-- build-util/ --  3rd party tools needed to build the Moon kernel + makefile flags
 - debug-util/ --  Files needed for debugging Moon.
 - boot/		  --  Everything Moon needs in order to boot